Masterchiefm/Binder_Design_CS286/README.md

     The environment require PyRosetta which requires a license that is free to academics and available [here](https://graylab.jhu.edu/pyrosetta/downloads/documentation/PyRosetta_Install_Tutorial.pdf).
-   This license will give you access to the USERNAME and PASSWORD referenced below.
+   This license will give you access to the USERNAME and PASSWORD

    If you do not provide this USERNAME and PASSWORD, you will get a CondaHTTPError when you attempt to run the installation.

 After getting license, modify your condarc:
- - Ensure that you have the PyRosetta channel included in your ~/.condarc Your ~/.condarc should look something like this:
+ - Ensure that you have the PyRosetta channel included in your ~/.condarc

+**Your ~/.condarc should look something like this:**
 ```
 channels:
   - defaults